flotji-potji/QuPathScripts/readme.md

 ### Quick Start Guide

 If no further adjustments are needed for quantification then only the script `Main.groovy` has to be run.
-Just download the repository and head to QuPath:
+Just download the repository and head to QuPath.
+Open either an already existing project or create a new one.
+Then do the following:
 - Go to `Automate > Shared scripts... > Set script directory...` and select the `src` folder in the zip you just downloaded.
 - Head again to `Automate > Shared scripts...`, there you now find the downloaded scripts.
 Select `Main.groovy`.
 - Now the correct file path to the used scripts have to be defined.
   - The three variables `CHANNEL_NAME_CLASS`, `SEGMENTATION_CLASS` and `MEASUREMENTS_CLASS` have to be edited.
   - Inside the parenthesis of `new File()` are the script paths defined.
   - Copy the file paths for each file.
 Be careful to use double backslashes \\\
-- Select ROIS/Annotations.
+- Select ROIs/AnnotationsObjectGraph.
 - Finally the script can be run and the selected area quantified.

 ### Content